Abhishek-3191/AI-Investment-Advisor/README.md

 This application is not a registered financial advisor.
 All recommendations are for educational purposes only.
 Investments are subject to market risks.
-Consult a certified financial advisor before investing.
+Please consult a certified financial advisor before investing.

 🚀 Future Enhancements

-📈 Live market data
+📈 Live market data integration

 🧠 Memory-based AI personalization

 📊 Portfolio tracking

-🔊 Human-like conversational voice
+🔊 More human-like conversational voice

-📱 Mobile-first PWA
+📱 Mobile-first PWA support

 👨‍💻 Author